Madhu1029/iotagent-node-lib/doc/api.md

 -   `configGroups`: list of service groups to create.
 Each one adheres to the service group Model. (when `/iot/configGroups` route is used).
--   `services`: list of service groups to create.
-Each one adheres to the service group Model. (when `/iot/services` route is used).

 E.g.: